 The association’s office has been in downtown Salem since 1983 when Daniel E. Smith ’46 generously gave the association a 15-year, rent-free lease for the three-story building that he owned at 328/330 East State Street.
 Next door to Smith's jewelry store, this building will be remembered by many as the site of Schafer's Tavern although over the years it also housed a shoe store, hardware store, billiard hall, tobacconist, photography studio,and cosmetology school.
 During 1983 and 1984, the second floor of the building was extensively remodeled with support from members of 18 different SHS classes.
 The association later purchased the building for $54,306.
 In 2008, with the need for more space and easier accessibility becoming apparent, the association renovated and moved the office to the first floor of the building.
 Many alumni donated money, in-kind contributions, and time to the renovation of the 2,800-square-foot space that includes an office, display areas to showcase memorabilia, and a conference room that is available for class reunion planning meetings.

 Beginning in 1984, the association has employed office coordinators to manage its busy office.
 Robert Dixon '40 served in this capacity from 1984 to 1995; Henrietta Hilliard Kilbreath '42 from 1995 to 1998; and Helen Potter Hayes '57 from 1998 to December 2017.
 In 2011 Sharon Schmidt Walker '67 became the assistant office coordinator; from 2013 until the end of 2017, she and Hayes acted as co-coordinators.
+In 2018 Mary Ann Tarnovich was hired to be the office manager.
 The office staff keeps the database of graduates' names and addresses up to date, supplies information and other assistance to class reunion planners, collects and archives information about SHS and its alumni, records contributions, corresponds with donors, and coordinates the twice yearly mailing of the association's newsletter.